googlecodelabs/tools/site/README.md

 ## Development

+### Build codelabs instances

+To create a specific codelab tutorial you need to:

+1. Have a source (could be a Google Doc or .md file following the Codelabs templates).
+We use here a Google Doc.
+2. Have `claat` installed and run (in this case under the `/codelbas` directory to save the output there) and follow the instructions (it would probably will ask you for a code to give `claat` access to the Doc):

+    ```cmd
+    claat export <Google Doc ID>
+    ```
+3. After that a directory should be created with a `codelab.json` and a `index.html` that is the codelab tutorial.

 ### Serve

 To serve the site in dev mode, run `gulp serve`, passing a path to a directory